restatedev/node-template-generator/README.md

 ### Create the template and install dependencies

 We use the `@restatedev/create-app` template generator program.
-This gives you the raw project, with the Restate SDK dependency, (optionally a simple protobuf setup), and a sample application.
+This gives you the raw project, with the Restate SDK dependency and a sample application.

 For the default Restate API, use these commands: